Your cart is empty.

 Reviews

-``The volume succeeds in making history personal and relevant, bringing Métis voices to bear on Métis issues, and expanding on new methodologies.
+The volume succeeds in making history personal and relevant, bringing Métis voices to bear on Métis issues, and expanding on new methodologies.
 Following the seminal works of Jennifer Brown, Jacqueline Peterson, and Sylvia Van Kirk in the 1980s, it carries on a tradition of social history with an emphasis on family and kinship as essential principles of Métis culture.[1]
 Consequently, many of these essays fit nicely into the recent historiography which has reinstituted this trend outside of fur trade history, thus inspiring a geographical, thematic, and methodological expansion of Métis history.[2]
 The Long Journey of a Forgotten People contributes to this genre by incorporating personal narrative into articles that will meet a wide range of interests, provide broader perspectives on ethnogenesis, and offer potential examples of larger trends.
-This makes the collection as relevant to social historians of any interest as to those engaged in Métis studies.''
+This makes the collection as relevant to social historians of any interest as to those engaged in Métis studies.

-- Camie Augustus, H-Canada, H-Net Reviews, October 2009
+- Camie Augustus, University of Saskatchewan, H-Canada, H-Net Reviews, October 2009, 2010 January